-Forensic seized drug laboratories are encouraged to meet these minimum standards.
+FSSPs providing forensic seized drug services are encouraged to meet this standard.

-HOW IS THIS STANDARD USED AND WHAT ARE THE KEY ELEMENTS?
+HOW IS THIS STANDARD USED, AND WHAT ARE THE KEY ELEMENTS?

 Analytical techniques that can be used to develop an appropriate analytical scheme to meet relevant legal and scientific requirements for the identification of seized drugs are described in this standard.
 The techniques are grouped according to their discriminating power and classified into three categories (A, B, or C) based on their maximum potential discriminating power.